JMYoung93/ReadMe-Generator-/README.md

 ## Questions

-*If you have any questions you can reach me at my github at: b or email: b.
+*If you have any questions you can reach me at my github at: https://github.com/JMYoung93 or email: hernew@gmail.com.

-b
+You can always reach me by messaging me on github or email.